-A filtration facility is considered critical infrastructure and is required to be secure by the Office of Homeland Security.
-During design, we will evaluate and further refine options for securing process areas.
+A water filtration facility is considered critical infrastructure and is required to be secure by the Office of Homeland Security.
+As part of the design process, we're evaluating and further refining options for securing process areas.
 To lessen the visual impact of potential fences or walls, options may include creating berms that mimic the natural landforms and hide fences or walls.

 What are the pipeline routes?

-In October 2020, we identified preferred routes for new pipelines in eastern Multnomah County and Clackamas County to connect the future filtration facility to our existing water system.
-These routes make use of existing easements and public rights-of-way where possible and will serve as a guide for pipeline design.
-We will continue to reach out to property owners along the routes to share more information as design moves forward.
+We identified preferred routes for new pipelines in eastern Multnomah County that make use of public rights-of-way where possible and will serve as a guide for pipeline design.
+We'll continue to reach out to property owners along the routes to share more information as design moves forward.

 How were the pipeline routes selected?